Note: The links below will

 successfully completed the mission’s third space walk at 3:37 a.m.
 CDT

 (08:37 GMT) today.
-It was the first space walk to be staged from the ’s Quest Airlock and the 24th space walk in the history
+It was the first space walk to be staged from the International

 of space station assembly.
 Reilly and Gernhardt, with the help of the